-- be completed for each student during their admission and induction period, and updated as required; - have been completed for all rooms / teaching areas and 'trips', but will be reviewed annually - should any new accommodation become available, a risk assessment will be completed before it is made available for use; - be dated and carry clear indication as to who completed the assessment.
+- be completed for each student during their induction period, and updated as required; - have been completed for all rooms / teaching areas and 'trips', but will be reviewed annually - should any new accommodation become available, a risk assessment will be completed before it is made available for use; - be dated and carry clear indication as to who completed the assessment.

-The person with ultimate responsibility for ensuring all elements of this policy regarding risk are 'met with' is the Head of Centre; however the person actually completing the assessment will vary, eg for room usage it will be the most frequent user of that room, for a student it will be the Link Mentor of that student, and for trips it will be the lead person for the activity.
+The person with ultimate responsibility for ensuring all elements of this policy regarding risk are 'met with' is the Executive Headteacher; however the person actually completing the assessment will vary eg for room usage it will be the most frequent user of that room, for a student it will be the person who will 'keywork' that student and for trips it will be the lead person for the activity.